Hatke42/ominifood/README.md

 # ominifood
-it's fully responsive website that will use ai to suggest dishes
+It's fully responsive website that will use ai to suggest dishes

 ##
 demo website